5G Applications for Developers: Complete Guide 2026

 instance_id = wavelength.launch_edge_instance(vpc_config['subnet_id'])

-print(f"Launched edge instance: {instance_id}")
+print(f"Launched edge instance: {instance_id}")---

 Building Your First 5G-Optimized App